Best travel destinations from Bucharest, Romania

-2. Small group day tours from Bucharest to Dracula’s fortress, Poienari
+2. Small group day tour from Bucharest to Dracula’s fortress, Poienari

-All these places can be seen in a full day trip from Bucharest, lasting around 1 hours.
-Have a look over our small group “The Real Dracula” Tour and find our how you can visit them in just one day.
+All these places can be seen on a full-day trip from Bucharest.
+Have a look over our small group “The Real Dracula” Tour and find out how you can visit them in just one day from Bucharest.

 If you already visited Romania and have an extra free day, a trip to North of Bulgaria could be a great option.
 Thus you can say, you visited two countries in one holiday.

 For this trip, you will leave Bucharest in the morning, at 08:00 am and head to the country border, cross Danube river, the second largest river in Europe, and then, step in the Bulgarian territory.
 You will stop first at Ivanovo to visit Ivanovo Churches (UNESCO heritage since 1979).
 Located in the Valley of the Rusenski Lom River, the rock-hewn churches are famous thanks to their impressive XIII-XIVth century frescos.